vahtyah/LeetCodeSolutions/Data Structures/String/README.md

 [1233.
 Remove Sub-Folders from the Filesystem](/Data%20Structures%2FString%2F1233.%20Remove%20Sub-Folders%20from%20the%20Filesystem): Find and remove redundant sub-folders in a file system

+[2785.
+Sort Vowels in a String](/Data%20Structures%2FString%2F2785.%20Sort%20Vowels%20in%20a%20String): Sort vowels in a string alphabetically

 [3223.
 Minimum Length of String After Operations](/Data%20Structures%2FString%2F3223.%20Minimum%20Length%20of%20String%20After%20Operations): Find the minimum length of a string after applying operations

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)